18F/open-source-program/pages/maintainer_guidelines.md

     * especially if it's a library
     * Inline usage examples are great
 * Version it
-    * Even easier if it's in the same repository as the code - changes can/should happen simultaneously
+    * If it's in the same repository as the code, changes can happen simultaneously

 ### Demos